dixonge/vagabondians/posts/if-you-cant-stand-the-heat-get-out-of-texas.md

 ---
-eleventyNavigation:
-  parent: United States
-  key: If You Can't Stand The Heat, Get Out of Texas
+title: If You Can't Stand The Heat, Get Out of Texas
 date: 2013-06-27
 author: "Glenn"
 authorDescription: "Retired I.T. nerd - expat in Mexico"